What This Guide Helps You Do

 - analyst handoff

-- verification-ready claim normalization
+- verification-ready claim normalization (use it directly as a search/verification query)

 detailed_analysis